 Part of making you a priority is identifying good support.
 Now is not the time to allow others to drain from you; instead, seek people willing to give love and help freely.
 During this rearrangement, I found a number of my friends fell away from me.
 But the ones willing to care and understand persevered.

 Adoption.com is full of birth mother testimonials, forums, and stories explaining why they chose adoption.
 As with other decisions in pregnancy, the choice to pursue adoption is yours.
-Consider your options from a number of perspectives.
+Consider your options from several perspectives.
 Evaluate your apprehensions about parenting and placing and the benefits of each.
 Consult with a trusted individual or professional who is willing to give you unbiased counsel.

-Some expectant mothers choose adoption from the beginning, while others don’t make the choice to place until after birth.
+Some expectant mothers choose adoption from the beginning, while others don’t choose to place until after birth.
 However, I would advise weighing options as soon as possible so that you have time to warm up or cool down to an idea.